Download species observation data

 The elevation raster draws on the map.
 You can use this raster to calculate slope, another variable that may help determine badger habitat.

-5. In the Geoprocessing pane, search for and open the Surface Parameters tool.
+5. In the Geoprocessing pane, search for and open Surface Parameters (Spatial Analyst Tools).

 6. Enter the following parameters and click Run: